ADHD series part IX: Raising an ADHD generation

 What did you notice?
 Was my prediction accurate?
 If so, which small things popped out that you weren’t expecting?

 I did this with a client a few weeks ago and he recognized that one of his neighbor’s sprinklers was stuck in the “on position”.
 He wasn’t sure but thought his neighbor might be wasting a lot of water and was going to have to pay an outrageous water bill.
-Sure enough, he drove by his neighbor’s home found the sprinkler in the stuck position and informed his neighbor.
+Sure enough, when he drove by his neighbor’s home he found the sprinkler in the stuck position and informed his neighbor.